 Parents who are eager to let their unborn child hear the latest Taylor Swift single or a Mozart symphony can now invest in a small speaker system that mothers-to-be insert into their vagina to play music for their fetus.

-The BabyPod, created by a company based in Spain, runs a little over $150 dollars and promises to stimulate the vocalization of babies before birth, as well as encourage neural development.
+The BabyPod, created by a company based in Spain, costs $150 and promises to stimulate the vocalization of babies before birth, as well as encourage neural development.

 The small, pink device is inserted into the vagina, and connects to an app that allows parents to select from a variety of playlists designed especially for baby.

 But do moms really need to purchase speakers for their vaginas to aid in their baby’s development?
 NBC medical contributor Dr. Natalie Azar says she’s doubtful.

 “I can’t imagine that an obstetrician would be OK with this, number one — and number two, the science behind it sounds a bit loosey-goosey to me,” Dr. Azar told TODAY Parents.

 Dr. Azar says she is apprehensive about stimulating a baby in such a manner, adding that pediatricians recommend that small children avoid screen time and other over-stimulation for similar reasons.

 And, while the makers of BabyPod offer instructions on sanitizing the device, Dr. Azar says introducing such an item into the vagina during pregnancy seems unnecessary.